 We have performed calculations of the rescattering contributions by employing same sets of three parallel and two perpendicular kinematics used in Ref.
 [16].
-In the parallel case, the initial momentum of the proton $(-\mathbf{p}m)$ was centered at different angles with respect to the momentum transfered by the electron, $\vartheta{qpi} \sim 25$, 21, and 36 deg, while the corresponding energies of the final proton were centered at E_f
+In the parallel case, the initial momentum of the proton $(-\mathbf{p}m)$ was centered at different angles with respect to the momentum transfered by the electron, $\vartheta{qpi} \sim 25$, 21 and 36 deg, while the corresponding energies of the

-FIG. 6.
-(Color online) Theoretical results for the total reduced spectral strength in the correlated region.
+FIG. 5: (Color online) Theoretical results for the total (direct + rescattered) reduced spectral strength in the correlated region.
 The results are given for parallel (dashed line) and perpendicular kinematics (dot-dashed line).
 The full lines show the model spectral function, Eq.
 (16), employed in the calculations.
-All panels refer to a 197Au target and employ the same line convention.
-Note that the results for different sets of kinematics do not always overlap exactly.
-This is mostly due to the dependence of the off-shell cross section σ{eN}^{cc1} on the kinematics [16].
+All panels refer to a 12C target and employ the same line convention.
+Note that the results for different sets of parallel kinematics do not always overlap exactly.
+This is mostly due to the dependence of the off-shell cross section σ{eN}^{ccl} on the kinematics [16].

-~1.6, 1.8, and 1.9 GeV.
-This implied angles $\vartheta{qf} \sim 0.5$, 1.5, and 10 deg, respectively, between the final proton and the momentum transfered.
+This implied angles $\vartheta{qf} \sim 0.5$, 1.5 and 10 deg, respectively, between the final proton and the momentum transfered.
 For the two perpendicular kinematics, the same angle $\vartheta{qpi} \sim 90$ deg was used, while $E_f \sim 1.25$ and 1.35 GeV and $\vartheta{qf} \sim 25$ and 29 deg.
-The four-momentum transfered by the electron was always in the range $Q^2 \sim 0.3$ -0.4 GeV2.
+The four momentum transfered by the electron was always in the range $Q^2 \sim 0.3$ -0.4 GeV2.
 More details on these kinematics are discussed in Ref.
 [16].

 Due to the loss of energy of the ejected nucleon at the rescattering vertex, the spectral strength is always shifted toward higher missing energies.
 This is clearly visible in the results for both 12C and 197Au, which are shown in Figs. 5 and 6 (the sum of direct plus rescattering signals is plotted).
 The contribution to parallel kinematics is negligible at missing energies below the peak of the correlated tail but it tends to become more important for $E_m > 150-200$ MeV.
 This confirms the expected trend that a part of the strength seen in this region is dragged from places where the hole spectral function is larger [15].
-The same behavior is seen in perpendicular kinematics, where, however, rescattering effects are already relevant at small missing energies.
-In this situation the direct process accounts for only 30-50 % of the total yield obtained at the top of the correlated peak.
-At higher energies, the rescattering can overwhelm the PWIA signal by more than an order of magnitude.
-It should be noted that for both parallel and perpendicular kinematics the FSI become more important as the mass number increases.
-In general,
+The same behavior is seen in perpendicular kinematics where, however, rescattering effects are already relevant at small missing energies.
+In this situation the direct process accounts for only 30-50% of the total yield obtained at the top of the correlated peak.

-FIG. 7.
-(Color online) Theoretical results for the total reduced spectral strength of 12C obtained in parallel kinematics (dashed line) compared to the analogous results for 197Au (dot-dashed line), normalized to the number of protons of carbon.
-The full line shows the input spectral function of Eq.
-(16) employed in the calculations.
-All panels employ the same line convention.
+FIG. 6: (Color online) Theoretical results for the total reduced spectral strength in the correlated region.
+The results are given for parallel (dashed line) and perpendicular kinematics (dot-dashed line).
+The full lines show the model spectral function, Eq.
+(16), employed in the calculations.
+All panels refer to a 197Au target and employ the same line convention.
+Note that the results for different sets of kinematics do not always overlap exactly.
+This is mostly due to the dependence of the off-shell cross section σ{eN}^{ccl} on the kinematics [16].